-Rail passenger revenue for the quarter was \$146.4 million, which was \$3.7 million or two percent less than budget.
+Rail passenger revenue for the month was \$47.1 million, which was \$0.5 million or one percent less than budget.
+Year-to-date total rail passenger revenue of \$146.4 million was \$3.7 million or two percent less than budget.
 The decrease in revenue concurs with the decrease in ridership.
-Year-to-date average fare realization is \$2.62, which is less than the forecast of \$2.63, but comparable to prior year average of \$2.62.
+Year-to-date average fare is \$2.62, which is less than the budget of \$2.63, but comparable to prior year average of \$2.62.
 For additional information on average fares, see Ridership and Revenue Analysis in the appendix.